Report on Corporate Governance

 D. Directors on Boards of Material Subsidiaries

 Atleast 1 independent director of the Company is a Director on the Board of each Material Subsidiary of the Company.
-As at March 31, 2014, Mr. P. V. Bhide is a Director on the Board of L&T Finance Limited; Mr. A. K. Jain and Mr. B. V. Bhargava are Directors on the Board of L&T Infrastructure Finance Company Limited.
+As at March 31, 2015, Mr. P. V. Bhide is a Director on the Board of L&T Finance Limited and Mr. B. V. Bhargava is a Director on the Board of L&T Infrastructure Finance Company Limited.

 All Directors of the Company are aware and are also updated as and when required, of their roles, responsibilities & liabilities.

-The Board has recommended to the shareholders, the re-appointment of Sharp & Tannan (S&T) as Statutory Auditors.
+The Board has recommended to the shareholders, the reappointment of M/s.
+Sharp & Tannan (S&T), Chartered Accountants as Statutory Auditors.
 S&T has furnished a declaration confirming their independence as well as their arm's length relationship with the Company, also declaring that they have not taken up any prohibited non-audit assignments for the Company.

-Mr. Firdosh D. Buchia has signed the audit report for FY 2013-14 on behalf of S&T.
+Mr. Firdosh D. Buchia has signed the Audit Report for FY 2014-15 on behalf of S&T.

-The Company has laid down a Code of Conduct for all Board members and Senior Management Personnel.
-The Code of Conduct is available on the website of the Company i.e. www.ltfinanceholdings.com .
-The declaration of the Chairman & Managing Director is given below:
+The Company has laid down a Code of Conduct for all Board members including Independent Directors and Senior Management Personnel.
+The Code of Conduct is available on the website of the Company i.e. www.ltfinanceholdings.com The declaration of Chairman & Managing Director is given below:

 • During the year, there were no transactions of material nature with the Directors, Management, their relatives or the subsidiaries, that had potential conflict with the interests of the Company.